Thank you!

 Global Trade Compliance & Its Impact on SMBs

 Beyond domestic regulations, manufacturers exporting from China must also comply with stricter global trade standards.
-The European Union’s Registration, Evaluation, Authorization, and Restriction of Chemicals (REACH) law imposes stringent chemical safety requirements on products entering EU markets, affecting industries such as consumer electronics, textiles, and toys.
+The European Union’s Registration, Evaluation, Authorization, and Restriction of Chemicals (REACH) law imposes chemical safety requirements on products entering EU markets, affecting industries such as consumer electronics, textiles, toys, and consumer goods.
 Similarly, the U.S. Consumer Product Safety Commission (CPSC) enforces strict product safety regulations, particularly for children’s toys, electronics, and household goods.

-Non-compliance with these regulations can lead to product recalls, hefty fines, and restricted market access, making it essential for SMBs to closely monitor evolving trade policies.
+Non-compliance with these regulations can lead to product recalls, fines, shipment holds, marketplace listing removals, and restricted market access.
 Many businesses are now conducting more frequent third-party product testing and implementing stricter quality control protocols to avoid compliance issues when exporting to Western markets.
+For children’s products and toys, SMBs should review applicable CPSC rules early because testing and certification requirements can affect design, materials, packaging, labeling, and production timing.

 #5: Intellectual Property (IP) & Quality Control Risks

-Despite China’s manufacturing dominance, intellectual property (IP) protection remains a persistent issue for foreign companies.
-Weak enforcement of IP laws, widespread counterfeiting, and unauthorized duplication of proprietary products pose significant risks for SMBs.
-Additionally, quality control inconsistencies in some manufacturing facilities have led to issues such as defective products and material substitutions, further complicating production reliability.
+Despite China’s manufacturing dominance, intellectual property (IP) protection remains a concern for foreign companies.
+Enforcement has improved in some areas, but counterfeiting, unauthorized duplication, and supplier-side misuse of product files can still pose risks for SMBs.
+Additionally, quality control inconsistencies in some manufacturing facilities can lead to defective products, missed specifications, and material substitutions.

 The Risks of IP Theft & Counterfeiting in China